All Episodes

 Here's Timmy Geithner.

-This this afternoon CNBC's power lunch.
+This this afternoon, CNBC's power lunch.

-The Fed's buying 300 billion dollars at treasuries.
+The Fed's buying $300 billion at Treasuries.

-Why is this not the dreaded concept of monetizing the debt which so many economists would warn against?
+Why is this not the dreaded concept of monetizing the debt, which so many economists would warn against?

-There's no risk of that in the United States, because again, we have a strong independent central bank whose obligation under the law is not just to achieve maximum sustainable growth, but to keep inflation low and stable over time.
+There's no risk of that in the United States because, again, we have a strong independent central bank whose obligation under the law is not just to achieve maximum sustainable growth, but to keep inflation low and stable over time.

 And I know the chairman is completely committed to that.